zeGolem/zwm/README.md

 **This is not produciton ready, there are still loads of crashes, and bugs that makes this unusable on a main system**

-If you want to install this despite all those warnings, you'll have to figure it out yourself, I do not recommend doing this, and emulator is enough for developement purposes
+If you want to install this despite all those warnings, you'll have to figure it out yourself, I do not recommend doing this, and emulator is enough for development purposes

 ### Keyboard shortcuts

+*currently not working due to recent refactoring*

 - **Alt+Mouse1** moves the window you're hovering over
 - **Alt+Mouse3** resizes the window you're hovering over